-John Morris – Vice President
+John Morris – Treasurer

 John Morris is Honeywell’s Global Remediation Director and manages a staff that implements the company’s cleanup and redevelopment of legacy sites where historical manufacturing resulted in soil, sediment, and groundwater impacts.
 John provides strategic planning, regulatory interpretation, and financial management across a broad portfolio of complex remediation sites.
 He has led many of Honeywell’s successful brownfield projects where sustainability and integrated land development have been used to achieve stakeholders’ visions for reuse.